Accel leads $25 million investment in team whiteboarding platform RealtimeBoard

 RealtimeBoard, a whiteboarding platform that allows teams to collaborate remotely, has raised $25 million in a series A round of funding led by Accel, with participation from Altair Capital.

-Founded out of Perm, Russia, in 2011, RealtimeBoard already claims more than 2 million users and 8,000 paying teams from such major companies as Netflix, Twitter, Hubspot, Airbnb, and Salesforce.
+Founded out of Perm, Russia in 2011, RealtimeBoard already claims more than 2 million users and 8,000 paying teams from such major companies as Netflix, Twitter, Hubspot, Airbnb, and Salesforce.

 In a nutshell, the RealtimeBoard platform serves as a virtual canvas that lets teams draw up ideas and visualize concepts, and it can be used by anyone from marketers and product managers to designers and engineers, who can use it for planning, sketching, annotating, flow charting, and more.
 It also integrates with other productivity tools, including G Suite, Slack, Jira, Trello, and Dropbox, among others.